PritRaj1/NonConvex-RUST/README.md

 # NonConvex-RUST
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Continuous non-convex optimizers implemented in RUST for constrained and unconstrained maximization problems.
-These algorithms were implemented for educational purposes, but they may be useful and have been open-sourced.
+These algorithms were implemented as a side project for me to learn rust, but they may be useful and have been open-sourced.

 Sources/links to more information in the respective algorithm .md files.